Hauteville family

 The Hauteville family (Altavilla, Autaviḍḍa) was a Norman family, originally of petty lords, from the Cotentin Peninsula in Normandy.
 The Hautevilles rose to prominence through their part in the Norman conquest of southern Italy.
 In 1130, Roger II of Hauteville, was made the first King of Sicily.
 His male-line descendants ruled the kingdom until 1194.
 The Hauteville also took part in the First Crusade and ruled the independent Principality of Antioch (1098).

 Origins

-Tradition traces the family's origins to Hiallt, a 10th-century Viking who supposedly founded the village of Hialtus villa, from which the family's name originates.
+Tradition traces the family's origins to Hiallt, a 10th-century Viking who supposedly founded the village of Hialtus villa (Højby in Danish), from which the family's name originates.
 Hiallt, however, is probably just a legendary eponymous ancestor: the Latin form of Hauteville, Altavilla, simply means "high estate".

 The first well-documented member of the family is Tancred of Hauteville, petty lord of Hauteville-la-Guichard.
 Tancred had many sons by his two wives, Muriella and Fressenda, and his small patrimony was hardly enough to accommodate all of his children.
 They were thus forced to seek fortune elsewhere, namely in Southern Italy.